decretist/Dissertation/Chapter4/chapter4.markdown

 letters between an anonymous man and woman (*Vir* and *Mulier* or just
 V. and M.), extant in a single manuscript that was copied c.1470 under the title *Ex epistolis duorum amantium* (EDA), to Abelard and Heloise.[7]
-Jan Ziolkowski, however, contested Mews's attribution, partially on stylometric grounds.[8]
+However, Jan Ziolkowski contested Mews's attribution, partially on stylometric grounds.[8]
 The stylometric component of Ziolkowski's argument consists of a comparison of the relative frequencies of the function words *autem*, *igitur*, *ergo*, *ita(que)*,